-As detailed in \num{Smith et al.}, the ZTF SN Ia DR2 light curves have been extracted using a custom re-calibration of the forced photometry pipeline presented in \cite{masci2019} and \cite{yao2019}.
-The absolute zero-point, set to $zp=30$ in the release light curves, is known at the 5 percent level, but the relative photometry is closer to 1\%.
-Our limited knowledge of the photometry stems from the use of forced-photometry, since reference stars are not measurable in difference imaging.
-For the next ZTF SN Ia releases, we will use scene-modeling photometry \citep[e.g.,][]{holtzman2008, astier2013, brout2019} that do not require difference images to extract the transient light~curve and thus enable to same flux estimator both on stars and on the transients of interest.
-We demonstrate in \num{Lacroix et al.} that we have a working scene-modeling pipeline, and by comparing it to the released DR2 light~curves we can assert that our light~curve colors (i.e., relative calibration) are good at the percent level; see details in \num{Smith et al.}.
-However, \num{Lacroix et al.} identified a non-linear bias in the flux measurements, on the per-cent level, dubbed the “pocket effect”.
+As is detailed in Smith et al. (in prep.), the ZTF SN Ia DR2 light curves have been extracted using a custom recalibration of the forced-photometry pipeline presented in \cite{masci2019} and \cite{yao2019}.
+The absolute zero-point, set to $zp=30$ in the released light curves, is known at the 5 percent level, but the relative photometry is closer to 1\%.
+Our limited knowledge of the photometry stems from the use of forced photometry, since reference stars are not measurable in difference imaging.
+For the next ZTF SN Ia releases, we shall use scene-modeling photometry \citep[e.g.,][]{holtzman2008, astier2013, brout2019} that do not require difference images to extract the transient light~curve, and thus enable one to use the same flux estimator on both stars and the transients of interest.
+We demonstrate in Lacroix et al. (in prep.) that we have a working scene-modeling pipeline, and by comparing it to the released DR2 light~curves we can assert that our light~curve colors (i.e., relative calibration) are good at the percent level (see details in Smith et al. in prep.).
+However, Lacroix et al. (in prep.) identified a nonlinear bias in the flux measurements, on the percent level, dubbed the “pocket effect.”
 This effect was observed starting in November of 2019, when the camera wave-front read-out system characteristics had been updated.
-The origin of this effect, its modeling and its correction are presented in \num{Lacroix et al.}, but the current ZTF light~curves are affected by this read-out issue.
+The origin of this effect, its modeling, and its correction are presented in Lacroix et al. (in prep.), but the current ZTF light~curves are affected by this read-out issue.